-This regional report follows the same general format as the 1997 DFBS individual farm report received by all participating dairy farmers.
+This regional report follows the same general format as the 1997 DFBS individual farm report received by participating dairy farmers.
 The analysis tables have an open column or section labeled My Farm.
-It may be used by any dairy farm manager who wants to compare his or her business with the average data of this region.
-A DFBS Data Check-in Form can be used by non-DFBS participants to summarize their businesses.
+It is used by any dairy farm manager who wants to compare his or her business with the average data of this region.
+The individual farm data, the regional averages, and other data can then be used to establish goals for the business.